 The programme is open to those who have graduated from a university or other institute of higher education with a master's degree in Protestant Theology (or a related discipline) and have given proof of their academic abilities.
 Applicants also need to have passed examinations in at least one of the languages important for European theology, other than their mother tongue (i. e.
 German, English, French, Italian, or Spanish).

 Postgraduate doctoral studies consist of research activity leading towards a written dissertation, broadening and deepening the student's knowledge in the field of study, and mastering the techniques of academic work.
 Students are also required to attend certain lectures, seminars or convocations, pass an examination in a second language, write various papers, reviews, or literature searches, pass three examinations in theological disciplines, and publish articles in specialist journals.
 The individual study plan is worked out together with the student's supervisor.
-Students who fulfil these requirements, and successfully submit and defend their dissertation, are awarded the title of Ph.D. by Charles University in Prague.
+Students who fulfil these requirements, and successfully submit and defend their dissertation, are awarded the title of Ph.D. by Charles University.

 The normal length of postgraduate doctoral studies is four years.
 The maximum duration of the studies is nine years.
 There are no tuition fees for students who are studying in Czech.
 Tuition fees for students studying in other languages are currently 25,000 Czech crowns per year.